SAP-archive/docs/concepts/nlp_lexic/gold_entities.md

   This is the use of a pronoun that refers to or stands for a subsequent entity (for example, *When she arrives, let Sally know I’ll be waiting in the conference room*).

 Remember to set a message that your bot can use if it is unable to map the pronoun to an entity.
-For example, if your bot is unable to map the pronoun *her* to a person, you might want to set the message *Sorry, can you please name the person?* To do this, first open the intent.
+For example, if your bot is unable to map the pronoun *her* to a person, you might want to set the message *Sorry, can you please name the person?* To do this, first open the skill.
 Under **Requirements**, click **EDIT REPLIES** next to **If #person is missing** and enter the message.

 ![Recast.AI gold entities](https://cdn.recast.ai/man/nlp-lexic/edit-replies.png)